 Familial Hypercholesterolemia (FH) is a genetic disorder of lipoprotein metabolism.
-It is a common autosomal dominant, or inherited, disease which affects the plasma clearance of LDL-cholesterol (LDL-C), resulting in premature onset of cardiovascular disease (CVD) and a higher mortality risk.₁₋₃
+It is one of the most common autosomal dominant, or inherited, disease which affects the plasma clearance of LDL-cholesterol (LDL-C), resulting in premature onset of cardiovascular disease (CVD) and a higher mortality risk.₁₋₃

 Common genetic defects in FH are mutations in three genes encoding proteins involved in the uptake of LDL-C from the plasma: the low density lipoprotein receptor (LDLR) gene (prevalence of 1 in 500), the apo-lipoprotein B (ApoB) gene (prevalence of 1 in 1000) and the proprotein convertase subtilisin/kexin type 9 (PCSK9) gene (prevalence of less than 1 in 2500).₁₋₃

 Patients who have one abnormal gene mutation are known as heterozygous.
 Heterozygous FH is a common genetic disorder, occurring in 1 person in every 200-500 in most countries.
 Homozygous FH occurs when the patient has two abnormal gene mutations; however this is much rarer, with an occurrence of 1 in a million.₄

 The Familial Hypercholesterolemia (FH) Arrays I & II are rapid, simple and accurate diagnostic tests which enable simultaneous detection of 40 FH-causing mutations (20 mutations per array) within the LDLR, ApoB and PCSK9 genes, which are commonly implicated with FH.

 - Simultaneous detection of 40 FH-causing mutations within three common genes implicated in FH saves time and cost

 - Detects approximately 80% of disease causing mutations in the UK and Ireland population’